willkwon-math/willkwon-math.github.io/index.md

 ## Publications / Preprints

 <details>
 <summary>1.
-Boundary mixed norm estimates for nonstationary Stokes equations on domains with curved boundary with H. Dong </summary>
+Boundary mixed norm estimates for nonstationary Stokes equations on domains with curved boundary with H. Dong, <a href="http://arxiv.org/abs/2408.17321">arXiv:2408.17321 [math.AP]</a> </summary>
 <div markdown="1">
 **Abstract.** We consider nonstationary Stokes equations in nondivergence form with variable viscosity coefficients and Navier slip boundary conditions with slip coefficient $\alpha$ in a domain $\Omega$.
 On the one hand, if $\alpha$ is sufficiently smooth, then we obtain a priori local regularity estimates for solutions near a curved portion of the boundary of the domain.
 On the other hand, if $\alpha$ depends on the curvature of the boundary of the domain, then we obtain local boundary estimates of Hessians of solutions where the right-hand side does not contain the pressure.
 Our results are new even if the viscosity coefficients are constant.
   </div>